Click to Reset Password or Look Up NetID

 Answer Security Questions

 Use if you do not know your current password.
 You will be prompted to answer the security questions for your account.
-If you have not set security questions for mypw.ubalt.edu, the default questions are date of birth (MM/DD/YYYY) and the last four numbers in your Social Security Number (SSN).
+If you have not set security questions for mypw.ubalt.edu, you may set them up after your first login.

 Create a New Password

 After a few seconds, a status page will appear.
-If Password Changed? is Yes for all items, your password changed.
+If Password Changed?
+Look for Yes for all items, your password changed.
 If No appears under the Password Changed? column, contact the OTS Call Center to reset your password.

 Expiration: Passwords expire every 180 days